newlinedotco/cq/README.md

 * Add the ability to extract several sections in a single query
 * Create a [remark](https://github.com/wooorm/remark) plugin to pull code into Markdown using queries
 * Get trailing and leading comments - [see here in ASTExplorer](https://github.com/fkling/astexplorer/tree/master/src/parsers/js/typescript.js#L68)
-* Add operators like `upto(.identifier)` to include ranges up to, but not including, an identifier

 ## Limitations